Roll20/roll20-api-scripts/Dealer/README.md

 Deals and takes cards from players by deck

 Syntax is:
-`!deal --[give,take] [#] --[deck name]|[Card Name-optional]`
+`!deal --[give,take] [#] --[deck name]|[Card Name]`

 If give/take is not specified, it gives a card to the player controlling the selected token If deck name is not specified, it defaults to "Playing Cards".
+If a card name is not specified, it defaults to a random card from the specified deck.

 You can specify a number of cards to give or take.
 After the action word, type an integer, after a space: